 Note: I have lots of felt scraps leftover from other projects, but you can find it at any craft store for usually around $0.30 per sheet of 9″ x 12″.
 I also found this great pack of so many colors of felt on Amazon.

 I had some special felt that had gold glitter dots on it that was perfect for creating ornaments that didn’t need any other embellishment.
-I used two different size of buttons to use as a template for my circle shaped ornaments.
+I used two different sizes of buttons to use as a template for my circle shaped ornaments.

 To embellish the other ornaments, I went through my ribbon scraps and hot glued pieces of ribbon and trim onto the circles.

-To create the colored light strand, I started by tying a knot in the end of some white and gold twine.
+To create the colored light strand, I started by tying a knot at the end of some white and gold twine.
 I cut out a little “light bulb” template out of paper and used that as a guide to cut my different colored bulbs.
 I hot glued them on to the twine.

 Since felt sticks to felt you don’t need to do anything further for your child to be able to decorate his/her tree.
 I wanted to be able to roll the whole thing up and slip it in my purse or a bag for when we are on the go.
-I laid everything out on a full size sheet of red felt that had the glitter dots on it.
+I laid everything out on a full-size sheet of red felt that had the glitter dots on it.

 Then, I simply rolled it up.
 I hot glued ribbon on the end and the outer part of the roll so that I could tie it together.